Cookie been trying to get me to eat something all day.

 What if I turned it around?

-But I'm not rude and I'm not mean.
+But I'm not rude, and I'm not mean.

 I don't do that.

-The the point being, she writes, the depth of poverty that exists in too much of the world is basically non-existent here.
+The point being, she writes, the depth of poverty that exists in too much of the world is basically non-existent here.

-But although our poor are better off than those in most of the world, so much so that millions of impoverished foreigners are willing to risk their lives and break our laws to join them.
+But although our poor are better off than those in most of the world, so much so that millions of impoverished foreigners are willing to risk their lives and break our laws to join them, some Americans nevertheless do live in unfortunate, if not dire circumstances.

 Of course, the difference is that the poor in this country have the opportunity to improve their lot.